turingschool/backend-curriculum-site/module1/learning_goals.md

 * Students will be able to import/export data to files

+* Students will be able to create class methods

+* Students will be able to describe the difference between class and instance methods

 **Familiar:**

 * Students will be able to explain the difference between local and instance variable scope